MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/filters-v2.md

 ## Unsupported filterable properties

-The **Get-EXO\*** cmdlets in the Exchange Online PowerShell module support the majority of [filterable properties](filter-properties.md) that are available in their older, equivalent cmdlets.
+The **Get-EXO\*** cmdlets in the module support the majority of [filterable properties](filter-properties.md) that are available in their older, equivalent cmdlets.
 But, there are currently some properties that don't work with filtering in the **Get-EXO\*** cmdlets.
 These properties are described in the following table:

 |Cmdlet|Unsupported filterable property|LDAP Display Name|
 |---|---|---|